-The island has become famous thanks to the novel "The Count of Montecristo" by Alexander Dumas, that is the story of a legendary treasure hidden on the island of Montecristo in the Abbey of Saint Mamiliano, built in the 17th century by the Benedictine monks.
+Curiosity: The island became famous through Alexandre Dumas’ novel "The Count of Monte Cristo", which tells the story of a legendary hidden treasure at Montecristo, in the Abbey of San Mamiliano, built in the 1600s by Benedictine monks.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.